Skip to main content

 References: a full reference list is available on request.

 Disclaimer: This document includes evidence published since the last review or full assessment of this medicine for the indication under consideration.
 It does not replace the original full evidence status report.
-Any previous reviews and the original full evidence status report are available from this webpage in the section '
+Any previous reviews and the original full evidence status report are available from this webpage in the document history section.

 Care has been taken to ensure the information is accurate and complete at the time of publication.
 However, the All Wales Therapeutics and Toxicology Centre (AWTTC) do not make any guarantees to that effect.
 The information in this document is subject to review and may be updated or withdrawn at any time.
 AWTTC accept no liability in association with the use of its content.
 An Equality and Health Impact Assessment (EHIA) has been completed in relation to the One Wales policy and this found there to be a positive impact.
 Key actions have been identified and these can be found in the One Wales Policy EHIA document.